jitendra-121/voice-bot/README.md

    ```
 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+### Test Prompts to Try

+- "What's the weather like today?"
+- "Explain quantum computing in simple terms"
+- "Tell me a short joke"
+- "How do I make a good cup of coffee?"

-## Deployment
+## Deployment to Vercel

+1. Push your code to GitHub
+2. Connect your repository to Vercel
-Deploy to Vercel by connecting your GitHub repository and setting the environment variables in the Vercel dashboard.
+3. Set environment variables in Vercel dashboard:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `OPENAI_MODEL` (optional): Model to use (defaults to gpt-4o-mini)
+4. Deploy!

 ### Required Environment Variables